facebook/sapling/_src/introduction/getting-started.md

 $ sl config --user ui.username 'Alyssa P. Hacker <alyssa@example.com>'
 ```

-If you have not done so already, this will also have the side-effect of creating your global Sapling config file.
-The location of the file varies by platform, though you can run `cat $(sl configfile --user)` to find it.
+If you do not already have a global Sapling config file, the command above will create it for you.
+The location of the file varies by platform, though you can run `sl configfile --user` to find it.

 - Linux `~/.config/sapling/sapling.conf` (or `$XDG_CONFIG_HOME` instead of `~/.config`, if set)
 - macOS `~/Library/Preferences/sapling/sapling.conf`